-I am a British born Buddhist meditator, living on the US West Coast.
-I was raised Anglo-Catholic but rejected religion as a teenager reading existentialist fiction.
-I had a revelatory no-God experience in a hospital bed after a car crash and have been atheist since then.
-As a young adult, I began meditation, first encountering it in India while volunteering in development work.
+I was raised Christian but converted to existentialism as a teenager.
+I had a revelatory no-God experience in a hospital bed after a car crash and have been an atheist since then.
+I first learned to meditate in India as a young adult when I was volunteering in development work.